documents and tasks

 ask you for your "Personal Information."
 This will then be stored in

 Address Book (usually accessed with Tools, Address Book) just like any

 other address.
 Generally, this is a one-time procedure.

-You can have only one such default
+have only one such default

 address entry for your Personal Information, and if you change it (with

 File, New From Project, Options, Personal Information; then after the

 change use the Options button again and click Refresh Projects), the